gaganjanakonda-22/DAA-LAB/README.md

 Dynamic Programming provides an efficient solution to the Making Change Problem by avoiding repeated calculations.
 It is useful when the problem contains overlapping subproblems and optimal substructure.

+PRACTICAL 5: Summary :
+The 0/1 Knapsack Problem was implemented using the Dynamic Programming technique.
+The main objective of the program is to find the maximum value that can be obtained by selecting items without exceeding the given knapsack capacity.
+The program uses a dp array to store the maximum value possible for each capacity.
+By using previously calculated values, repeated calculations are avoided and the solution becomes more efficient.

+Time Complexity: O(n × capacity)
+Space Complexity: O(n × capacity)

+Conclusion :
+The Dynamic Programming approach provides an efficient solution to the 0/1 Knapsack Problem.
+It follows the concept of optimal substructure and overlapping subproblems.
+By storing the solutions of smaller capacities, the program can quickly calculate the maximum value for the required capacity.
+This method is more efficient than checking all possible combinations.
+Therefore, Dynamic Programming is a useful technique for solving optimization problems such as the 0/1 Knapsack Problem.